The criminal defense attorneys at Bogin, Munns & Munns handle virtually all aspects of defending Floridians charged with misdemeanors and felonies.

-Whether you’ve been wrongly accused or believe that you may have committed a crime, our experienced criminal defense attorneys will offer you a consultation so you can fully understand the legal process and the law as it applies to your specific situation.
+Whether you’ve been wrongly accused or believe that you may have committed a crime, our experienced criminal defense attorney will offer you a consultation so you can fully understand the legal process and Florida law as it applies to your specific situation.

 It is important that you contact a criminal defense attorney’s team as soon as possible after being arrested, issued a citation, or issued a Notice to Appear.
 Often, your rights and the course of your case are dependent on the actions taken by you and your attorney immediately.
 You may only have a short time to act.

-You can speak with someone from our team today during a case review and get a lawyer to protect your rights immediately.
+You can speak with someone from our team today during a case review and get a defense attorney to protect your rights immediately.

-Call Bogin, Munns & Munns Today for a Case Review
+Call Bogin, Munns & Munns for More Information on Orlando Criminal Defenses

 We have 13 locations throughout Central Florida and North Central Florida.
-We are happy to meet you in the location that is most convenient to you.
-With our main office in Orlando, we have 12 other offices including Clermont, Cocoa, Daytona, Gainesville, Kissimmee, Leesburg, Melbourne, Ocala, Orange City, St. Cloud, Titusville, and The Villages.
+We are happy to meet you in the location that is most convenient for you.
+With our main office in Orlando, we have 12 other offices, including Clermont, Cocoa, Daytona, Gainesville, Kissimmee, Leesburg, Melbourne, Ocala, Orange City, St. Cloud, Titusville, and The Villages.